brettlester/terraform-s3-shared-bucket-cross-account/README.md

 # Object permissions

 By default S3 considers the owner of an object in an S3 bucket to be the account of the user or role that PUT it there.
-This can prevent the bucket owner account from being able to access objects that were PUT in the object by other accounts.
+This can prevent the bucket owner account from being able to access objects that were PUT into the bucket by other accounts.
 To prevent this from happening, the non-owner account can specify an ACL that allows the bucket owner to have full control over the object.

 For example:
 ```
 aws s3 cp file.ext s3://bucketname --acl bucket-owner-full-control
 ```

-The bucket policy prevents objects from being PUT unless the correct ACL is specified as shown above.
+The bucket policy prevents objects from being PUT into the bucket unless the correct ACL is specified as shown above.

 The permissions defined in the bucket policy and the non-owner account IAM policy are very permissive.
 You can adjust them as required, for example, if the non-owner account does not need to delete objects.